F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 - `simplify`: whether to contract the graph.
 Default is `True`.
 - `retain_all`: whether to retain all nodes, or just the largest strongly connected component.
 Default is `False`.
+- `truncate_by_edge`: If True, retain nodes outside the area if they have at least one neighbor inside the area.
+Default is `False`.

 To add speed information to the graph, we can use the `OSMnx.add_edge_speeds` function:
 ```Python